Home

 This boat hull design is often suitable for sheet planking which will save a lot of time as stated earlier.

 On the other hand, be aware that just because a hull is hard chine, doesn’t automatically mean it can be planked with sheet.
 Good examples are the Elco PT boats and many launches and motor torpedo boats by Vosper and others.
-The side and bottom panels on these boats are actually scalloped (or concave) when looking at the hull sections.
+The side and bottom panels on these boats are actually scalloped (or concave) when looking at the original hull sections.
 The hull shape, and thus all bulkheads, has to be altered in order to be planked with sheet material.

 Most builders would agree that for working models especially, simplifying these hull forms (to accommodate sheet planking) is not a serious offense even to the most hard-nosed scale model aficionados.